core-wg/oscore/draft-ietf-core-object-security.md

 If Observe is supported, insert the following step between step 2 and 3 of {{prot-res}}:

-A. If the request was a registration, encode the Partial IV (Sender Sequence Number in network byte order) and increment the Sender Sequence Number by one.
+A. If the response is an observe notification, and if the nonce from the request was already used, encode the Partial IV (Sender Sequence Number in network byte order) and increment the Sender Sequence Number by one.
 Compute the AEAD nonce from the Sender ID, Common IV, and Partial IV, then go to 4.

 ## Verifying the Response {#ver-res}